codefresh-io/docs.codefresh.io/_docs/administration/codefresh-runner.md

 - `reuseVolumeSelector: 'codefresh-app,io.codefresh.accountName,pipeline_id'` - determined PV can be used only by a **single pipeline**.

-- `reuseVolumeSelector: 'codefresh-app,io.codefresh.accountName,pipeline_id,codefresh-app,io.codefresh.branch_name'` - determined PV can be used only by **single pipeline AND single branch**.
+- `reuseVolumeSelector: 'codefresh-app,io.codefresh.accountName,pipeline_id,io.codefresh.branch_name'` - determined PV can be used only by **single pipeline AND single branch**.

 - `reuseVolumeSelector: 'codefresh-app,io.codefresh.accountName,pipeline_id,trigger'` - determined PV can be used only by **single pipeline AND single trigger**.